 The 1904 New York Highlanders played their second season in New York and fourth overall, finishing in 2nd place in the American League with a record of 92-59.
-They were managed by Clark Griffith and played their home games at Hilltop Park.
+They were managed by Clark Griffith and played their home games at Hilltop Park, except for their game of July 17th, which was played in Wiedenmeyer's Park in Newark, NJ.

 The first verified use of the alternate nickname "Yankees" (a synonym for "Americans", the team being American Leaguers) occurred on April 7th, when a spring training story from Richmond, Virginia carried the headline "Yankees Will Start Home From South To-Day."
 The New York Evening Journal screamed: "YANKEES BEAT BOSTON".
 The casual use of that nickname suggests it was already in the popular lexicon, although "Highlanders" would continue to be the primary (and equally unofficial) nickname for several more years.